This document describes various considerations to keep in mind as you're building an Iterable integration.

-Workflow webhooks send data from Iterable to external servers (your own, or third-party) as part of a workflow.
+Journey webhooks send data from Iterable to external servers (your own, or third-party) as part of a journey.

-Example use case: Some customers may want to send direct mail from their workflows.
-To do this, they can send workflow webhook calls to Inkit, including all of the info needed to populate the content of the direct mailer, as well as the address of the recipient.
+Example use case: Some customers may want to send direct mail from their journeys.
+To do this, they can send journey webhook calls to Inkit, including all of the info needed to populate the content of the direct mailer, as well as the address of the recipient.

 An update user profile webhook

-is a special kind of workflow webhook that makes a
+is a special kind of journey webhook that makes a

 GET request to an external